brandur/sorg/content/drafts/ruby-scale.md

-Most developers are savvy enough not to introduce pathologically illogical circular dependencies between modules where it's obvious that one should be the lower substrate (e.g. `Util`), but given enough code and enough modules, things will get hazy.
+Most developers are savvy enough not to introduce pathologically illogical circular dependencies between modules where it's obvious that one should be the lower substrate (e.g. `Util`), but given enough code, enough modules, and enough developers, things will get hazy.
 A few encapsulation violations will start to appear and the interpreter won't complain.

 Eventually the violations are everywhere, and module hierarchy (if there ever was one) becomes indistinct.
 It's